hugogrochau/rss-to-json-api/README.md

 * `eslint` - To have a consistent code style
 * `babel` - For es2015 transpiling
 * `nodemon` - For live reloading during development
+* `xml2js` - For converting from xml to json.
+Established library with 2k stars and with many fewer bugs than what I was implementing
+* `lodash/get` - For extracting values from deeply nested json objects efficiently

 ## Author
 @hugogrochau